Skip to Main Content

 Frequency-coordinated wireless video for Peruvian sets and locations

-Here is how this works in practice.
-Wireless video inventory in Peru runs through Audiovisual Project Perú, El Niño Rentals, Filmtek Perú, and Cinesphere Rentals in Lima, with Tondero Rentals, RentCam Perú, and Audiovisual Mendoza filling the gaps when a Sacred Valley feature or a Madre de Dios Amazon block needs extra Teradek receivers staged beyond a single warehouse spool.
+Wireless video stock in Peru runs through Audiovisual Project Perú, El Niño Rentals, Filmtek Perú, and Cinesphere Rentals in Lima.
+Tondero Rentals, RentCam Perú, and Audiovisual Mendoza fill the gaps when a Sacred Valley feature or a Madre de Dios Amazon block needs extra Teradek receivers staged beyond one warehouse spool.

-Here is the short of it.
-Our team books the full transmission stack across that network — Teradek Bolt 4K LT, Bolt 6 XT, Bolt 1500, and the Bolt 6 Monitor Module 1500 for SmallHD 1303 HDR and Cine 7 on-camera builds, Vaxis Storm 3000 and Atom A5 transmitter/receiver pairs for the longer-range Sacred Valley dolly and Cusco rooftop blocks, Hollyland Mars 4K for the EFP and second-unit runs, and the SmallHD Bolt 4K LT bundle for the focus puller's monitor where the Preston FI+Z, cmotion cPRO, or ARRI WCU-4 wireless lens-control chain runs in parallel and needs frequency separation on the same set.
+Our team books the full transmission stack across that network.
+The on-camera builds run on Teradek Bolt 4K LT, Bolt 6 XT, Bolt 1500, and the Bolt 6 Monitor Module 1500 for SmallHD 1303 HDR and Cine 7.
+Vaxis Storm 3000 and Atom A5 transmitter/receiver pairs cover the longer-range Sacred Valley dolly and Cusco rooftop blocks.
+Hollyland Mars 4K serves the EFP and second-unit runs.
+The SmallHD Bolt 4K LT bundle feeds the focus puller's monitor, where the Preston FI+Z, cmotion cPRO, or ARRI WCU-4 wireless lens-control chain runs alongside it and needs frequency separation on the same set.

-Here is the breakdown.
-Multi-receiver setups support up to 6 receivers off a single Bolt 4K transmitter, encrypted AES-128 transmission covers agency client viewing on the Lima and Sacred Valley blocks, and Decimator and AJA Mini-Converters bridge the legacy HDMI and SDI feeds.
+Multi-receiver setups support up to 6 receivers off one Bolt 4K transmitter.
+Encrypted AES-128 transmission covers agency client viewing on the Lima and Sacred Valley blocks.
+Decimator and AJA Mini-Converters bridge the legacy HDMI and SDI feeds.

-Here is what that looks like on the ground.
-Frequency coordination in Peru runs through MTC (Ministerio de Transportes y Comunicaciones) licensing — the country's equivalent of the FCC frequency authority —.
-The Teradek 5GHz band has to be cleared against the local Wi-Fi pollution at Lima hotels and the Sacred Valley lodge networks, so our team files the MTC frequency paperwork in prep alongside the DGAC drone licensing where the wireless rig links to a drone op.
+Frequency planning in Peru runs through MTC (Ministerio de Transportes y Comunicaciones) licensing, the local equivalent of the FCC.
+The Teradek 5GHz band must be cleared against the Wi-Fi pollution at Lima hotels and Sacred Valley lodge networks.
+Our team therefore files the MTC frequency forms during prep, alongside the DGAC drone licensing whenever the wireless rig links to a drone op.

-Here is how the picture comes together.
-Each transmitter ships with antenna pairs pre-tuned for the location terrain — directional panel antennas for the Sechura desert and Paracas coastal blocks where line-of-sight runs out past 1,500ft, omnidirectional whips for the Lima studio interiors and the Cusco colonial cores where reflections matter more than range, and the high-altitude antenna swap for the Sacred Valley exteriors where the city at 3,400m and the Colca Canyon edge shift the propagation model.
+Each transmitter ships with antenna pairs pre-tuned for the location terrain.
+Directional panel antennas handle the Sechura desert and Paracas coastal blocks, where line-of-sight runs out past 1,500ft.
+Omnidirectional whips suit the Lima studio interiors and the Cusco colonial cores, where reflections matter more than range.
+The high-altitude antenna swap covers the Sacred Valley exteriors, where the city at 3,400m and the Colca Canyon edge shift the propagation model.

-Here is what we have to work with.
-Lima-based video engineers handle the on-set frequency scan against the Lectrosonics audio chain, Tx and Rx units travel under SUNAT ATA carnet for global flights into Jorge Chávez, SERNANP, INC, and DAFO paperwork covers the reserve and heritage filming days, and the 24-hour swap cycle out of the capital keeps the chain alive when a Bolt 4K transmitter dies on a Madre de Dios humidity day or a Sacred Valley altitude block.
+Lima-based video engineers run the on-set frequency scan against the Lectrosonics audio chain.
+Tx and Rx units travel under SUNAT ATA carnet for global flights into Jorge Chávez.
+SERNANP, INC, and DAFO forms cover the reserve and heritage filming days.
+The 24-hour swap cycle out of the capital keeps the chain alive when a Bolt 4K transmitter dies on a Madre de Dios humidity day or a Sacred Valley altitude block.

 FAQ